 Tables should be numbered consecutively with Arabic numerals.
 Borders are not required for the Table, do refer template for creating the Table.
 All tables should be referred to in the text as Table 1, Tables 1-3.

-When the manuscript is accepted by the Computational Science and Engineering Software (CSES), the author is required to pay the charges for each extra page (if any).
+When the manuscript is accepted by the Journal of Mechanical Engineering and Numerical Methods, the author is required to pay the charges for each extra page (if any).
 After successfully receiving the payment, the PDF proof will be emailed to the corresponding author.

 Extra Page Charges